rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transaction from the other party without checking with the rest of the network for conflicting blocks.
 To prevent double-spending transactions from duplicating currency there is a need for the network to detect and prevent them.
-This means storing all blocks, ensuring they are valid and verifying that are no conflicting blocks exist.
+This means storing all blocks, ensuring they are valid and verifying that no conflicting blocks exist.
 This online check, becomes the main challenge in creating a system that supports offline transactions.

 To limit the scope of this problem, the EuroToken system maintains a distinction between transactions and their finalisation.
 A transaction is first signed by two parties locally and included in their blockchains.
-All information required to do this is already stored in the wallets of the tho parties.
+All information required to do this is already stored in the wallets of the two parties.
 After the signing of the transaction, it is finalised with the network, storing it and making sure it does not conflict with any other transactions known to the network.